 - A48.
-Considerations when evaluating the appropriateness of the management's expert's work as audit evidence for the relevant assertion may include: - The relevance and reasonableness of that expert's findings or conclusions, their consistency with other audit evidence, and whether they have been appropriately reflected in the financial statements; - If that expert's work involves use of significant assumptions and methods, the relevance and reasonableness of those assumptions and methods; - If that expert's work involves significant use of source data, the relevance, completeness, and accuracy of that source data; and - If that expert's work involves the use of information from an external information source, the relevance and reliability of that information.
+Considerations when evaluating the appropriateness of the management's expert's work as audit evidence for the relevant assertion may include: - The relevance and reasonableness of that expert's findings or conclusions, their consistency with other audit evidence, and whether they have been appropriately reflected in the financial statements; - If that expert's work involves use of significant assumptions and methods, the relevance and reasonableness of those assumptions and methods; and - If that expert's work involves significant use of source data, the relevance, completeness, and accuracy of that source data.